LukoJohnson/alltheguides/docs/mods/ae2/README.md

 AE2 probably one of the most **well-known** mods out there, and the best (completely unbias) mod out there.

 ### Logistic
 With AE2 you can move so many **different things** around and in probably the **best** performing way any mod does.
+Using your **Me System** you can move any item anywhere at any point at near instant speeds.

 ### Storage
 The **Matter Energy System** can be used to store many different things, ranging from items and fluids to mana and energy.
+You can store **billions** of items without much effort, search for them and use all those items to craft even more.

 ### Autocrafting
 Using all the stored items from your system, you can **autocraft** both using AE2's Molecular Assemblers or machines from **other mods**.
+You can make ginormous crafts, using millions of items and dozens of machines and AE2 will take all this effort from you with a single click.

 ---